About the Learning Landscapes project

-Learning Landscapes (LeLa) is a two-year ERASMUS+ Strategic Partnership coordinated by the Slovak University of Agriculture in Nitra, Slovakia with partners in Croatia, Poland and the Netherlands.
+Learning Landscapes (LeLa) is a two-year ERASMUS+ Strategic Partnership coordinated by the Slovak University of Agriculture in Nitra, Slovakia with partners in Croatia, Poland, the Netherlands, and Slovakia.
 The project aims to support capacity building for democratic visioning in the context of spatial design education.
-The approach builds on an emerging methodology called the ‘Learning Landscapes Process’ and uses participatory digital tools for collective knowledge sharing in the ‘Learning landscapes Online Labs’.
-The project started in September 2020 and will finish in August 2022.
+The approach builds on an emerging methodology called the ‘Learning Landscapes Process’ and uses participatory digital tools for collective knowledge sharing in the ‘Learning Landscapes Online Labs’.
+The project started in September 2020 and finished at the end of August 2023.

-The main idea is to design a new format for collective visioning based on an innovative partnership of academia, the public sector and planning professionals with civil society.
+The project designed a new format for collective visioning based on an innovative partnership of academia, the public sector, and planning professionals with civil society.
 Underpinning this understanding of the landscape is the European Landscape Convention’s definition of landscape as ‘an area, as perceived by people, whose character is the result of the action and interaction of natural and/or human factors’ (Council of Europe, 2000).
 We built on the idea that the local landscape is the actual forum for democratic community visioning.

 - To include our students, the future generation of European planners and designers, into this process by adding an inclusive blended learning format to the ‘learning landscapes process’.

 - To open up the ‘learning landscapes process’ to civil society by various means such as local design charrettes, open online lecture series, collaborative mapping activities, landscape walks, and storytelling events.

 - To create and share knowledge by documenting the learning landscapes methodology as an open educational resource.

 - Slovak University of Agriculture in Nitra (project coordinator)